VeitWild/VeitWild.github.io/_pages/about.md

 My research focusses on the use of modern probability theory to improve statistical inference.
 In particular I have worked on Gaussian measures in (infinite dimensional) Hilbert and Banach spaces.
 I am currently most interested in how we can leverage Gaussian measures and the function space perspective to improve the uncertainty quantification for large scale Machine Learning applications.

-If you take an interest in these subjects, feel free to reach out to me at veit.wild@stats.ox.ac.uk!
+If you take an interest in these subjects, feel free to reach out to me at veit.wild at stats.ox.ac.uk!